brandon-rhodes/pyephem/ephem/doc/quick.rst

    and the anti-meridian as the other half of the same great circle;
    so the transit and anti-transit methods always succeed, whether the body crosses the horizon or not.
- * But the rising and setting functions raise execptions if the body does not to cross the horizon;
+ * But the rising and setting functions raise exceptions if the body does not to cross the horizon;
    the exception hierarchy is::